A Cough That Won't Quit: Is It Lung Cancer?

 Coughing removes particles, mucus, irritants or fluids from the lungs.
 It may be caused by something in the air, such as cooking fumes, perfume or spices, or it may be related to congestion caused by a cold, allergies or a respiratory infection.

 In general, coughing is your body’s way of responding to irritation and is usually considered normal and healthy.
 But sometimes, a persistent cough is a warning sign of something more complex, including lung cancer.

 Perhaps that’s why coughing is one of the most common symptoms for which outpatient care is sought in the United States.
-“More than 30 million visits to clinicians are made annually by patients who are concerned about persistent coughs,” says Augustine Andoh-Duku, MD.
+“More than 30 million visits to clinicians are made annually by patients who are concerned about persistent coughs,” says Augustine Andoh-Duku, MD, Formally of Roswell Park Comprehensive Cancer.
 “For many of those patients, lung cancer — or bronchogenic carcinoma — is a feared diagnosis.”

 The good news is that while coughing may be one early symptom, fewer than two percent of patients who present with chronic coughs turn out to have lung cancer.

 Sometimes lung cancer does not cause any symptoms and is found incidentally during a routine x-ray or CAT scan.
 “If a person with lung cancer does have symptoms, those symptoms will depend on the location of the tumor in their lung," says Dr. Andoh-Duku.
 “Most cases of lung cancer that manifest with coughs are due to cancers originating in the large central airways (breathing pipes), where cough receptors are common.
 Physical examination may reveal wheezing or diminished breath sounds, which could be caused by a tumor that narrows an airway.”

 Risk factors that may increase a person’s chance of developing lung cancer — and that should be followed up with a visit to the doctor — include: